December 29, 2017 • 2 min read

 I’m writing a blog post series about preparing technical talks, here are the five parts:

 Today, I’ll be covering the third step of my process: researching and preparing slides.
-Every speaker I know has their own techniques for handling this part of the process; I look forward to sharing mine.

 After trying PowerPoint, Keynote, and even Vim buffers navigated

 [f (an idea I borrowed from Steve Klabnik; not recommended unless